privacyidea/privacyidea/doc/tokens/tokentypes/questionnaire.rst

    enrolled, the enrolled token still works with the old questions and answers.
    I.e. an enrolled token is not affected by changing the questions by the administrator.

+.. note:: As for all token, it is not changed after the rollout (see above note), so a change of the answers of an existing token is not possible.